 The best available science tells us that our climate is changing, and we are experiencing increased changes in temperature, rainfall, sea level and extreme weather conditions affecting how we live and work.
 It makes sense to take appropriate action to better manage our climate risks.
 By adopting a risked based approach, we can adapt to such changes and still enjoy our lifestyles and stay safe.

 There is a lot we can all do mitigate the impacts of global warming and local governments can lead and support their communities and local business to get on the front foot.

 All good leaders understand that strong leadership must be supported by strong governance.
 Without the right governance arrangements in place, decision-making - particularly in diverse and complex organisations like councils - loses focus, and high priority goals and objectives suffer.

 Ten indicators were reviewed and scored according to a practice standard ranging from ‘none’ (score 0) through to ‘advanced’ (score 40).
 The best performing councils achieved ‘Basic Practice’ level for some indicators, well below the ‘Good Practice Benchmark’ of Intermediate (20).

 Below is a graph of the resulting scores by Queensland local government region:

-The dashboard below is a summary of councils’ overall practice levels across the ten indicators assessed.
+The graph below is a summary of councils’ practice levels across the ten indicators.
 Councils scored highest in Emergency/Disaster Management, Green House Gas Emissions and Land Use Planning.
 The weakest practice areas are incorporating climate change into Risk Registers, Financial Management and Asset Management.
 With almost no data specific to Climate Risk Management.